dymaczew/OnTheEdge/EdgeDeviceLab.md

 ### 7. Check deployed services

 Now, verify what services are running on the device.
+(It can take a minute or 2 so be patient)

 ```
 hzn agreement list